-“To See, To Say: the new wave of international women independent performing arts project” (TTWW 2022-2025) serves as a promotion of the communication among female performing artists worldwide and the co-production of independent performing arts projects.
+“To See, To Say”, The New Wave of Performing Arts Project for International Female Artists (TTWW 2022-2025) serves as a promotion of the communication among female performing artists worldwide and the co-production of independent performing arts projects.

 “To See” refers to observing the creative atmosphere of female artists, while “To Say” indicates an encouragement for them to speak out.
 Performing art is their area of expertise.
 There has been an evident wave of female creativity in literature, film, visual arts, and architecture.
 Now, women’s independent performing works in a niche theater-style have also started to come to their attention — these artists are creating their own impressive works as individuals.
 In the post-epidemic era, this project aims to encourage the audience to see the effort of the female artists, while inspiring the artists to say and do more.
 To See, To Say, To Act – Being women, they are taking actions to promote this project, with the aim to create a better creative environment for female artists.